 Located just 500m from the centre of Megeve, the Les Loges Blanches offers a sauna and a heated outdoor swimming pool.
 The rooms and suites offer comfortable accommodation and there are a bar and restaurant onsite.
 The chalets come equipped with kitchenettes and a furnished balcony or terrace.
 There is an onsite ski shop that offers ski rentals and where you can purchase ski passes.

-Related Reading: Tour du Mont Blanc: How to Plan for This Epic Adventure!
+Related Reading: Tour du Mont Blanc: How to Plan for This Epic Trek

 6. Alpe d’Huez